chrisflesher/jax-scipy-spatial/README.md

 # jax-scipy-spatial

-This package implements scipy spatial API for JAX.
+This package implements `scipy.spatial` API for JAX.

 Currently the following functions / classes are implemented:

 - `scipy.spatial.transform.Rotation`
 - `scipy.spatial.transform.Slerp`

-Note that many of the functions and classes in this module may be quite difficult to implement properly in JAX, (e.g. nearest neighbor search).
+Note that much of the code in this module may be too difficult to implement properly in JAX, (e.g. nearest neighbor search).
 We request any submissions to this repo be fully compatible with both `vmap` and `grad`.

 ## Install
 ```